Frequently Asked Questions

 What is auto-pay?

 Auto-pay provides a means for automatically scheduling payments in Bill Pay based on the options you select.
 You can set up an automatic payment schedule to pay bills of a set amount at regular intervals.
 For example, you can schedule a payment at the first of each month to pay your mortgage or rent.
+Other payment frequencies are available.

 How do I set up auto-pay?